3 Preferred Stock ETFs for High, Stable Dividends

 PFXF was one of several “ex-financials” ETFs that popped up in the years following the 2007-09 bear market and financial crisis.
 While most stocks took a beating then, banks and other financial-sector stocks were at the epicenter of the crisis.
 Trust was eroded, so much so that ETF providers knew they could attract assets by offering products that ignored the sector altogether.

-VanEck Vectors Preferred Securities ex Financials ETF, which was introduced in 2012, instead has healthy helpings of electric-utility (32.1%), REIT (23.0%) and telecommunications (10.8%) preferreds, as well as exposure to 15 other industries, such as health-care products, pipelines and agriculture companies.
-Also, note that PFXF isn’t perfectly protected against the financial sector, thanks to a modest 5% exposure to the insurance industry.
+VanEck Vectors Preferred Securities ex Financials ETF, which was introduced in 2012, instead has healthy helpings of electric-utility (33%), real estate investment trust, or REIT (15%) and telecommunication services (10%) preferreds, as well as exposure to about a dozen other industries, such as healthcare equipment, semiconductors and diversified retail.

 PFXF’s ex-financials nature isn’t as important as it used to be.
 Banks are far better capitalized and regulated now than they were in 2007, so the risk of another near-collapse doesn’t seem as dire.
-That said, VanEck’s ETF and its portfolio of more than 120 stocks still hold up today thanks to a combination of higher-than-average yield and one of the lowest fees in the preferred-stock space.
+That said, VanEck’s ETF and its portfolio of nearly 130% stocks still hold up today thanks to a combination of higher-than-average yield and one of the lowest fees in the preferred-stock space.

 InfraCap REIT Preferred ETF